seangoodvibes/DelugeDocs/docs/contributing/contributing-to-the-docs.md

 There are two ways to contribute:

-* Using the GitHub website, for casual contributors
+* Using the GitHub website, for contributing to individual pages
-* Using a local development environment, for major contributors
+* Using a local development environment, for contributing multiple pages, images, and changes to navigation or site configuration

 ## Resources